 There are a few rules to stick to when you’re building up your own makeup brand.
 Follow along and find out the top mistakes you need to avoid to keep your makeup business booming!

-We don’t need to tell you that copying from another business is NOT a good choice.
+We don’t need to tell you that copying from another established makeup artistry business is NOT a good choice.
 Sure, you can find some good ideas and inspiration for your own brand, but there is a strict line you simply cannot cross.

 For instance, changing one word in your business name from another makeup artist’s brand will not take you far.
 People will notice that your name isn’t original.
-More than that, they won’t be able to distinguish you as an artist that stands out from the rest!
+More than that, they won’t be able to distinguish you apart from the original artist or company—that’s simply bad for business!

 You’ll probably cause some friction in your local industry, as well, so let’s just stay away from copying other people’s ideas – sound good?